timescale/docs/timescaledb/how-to-guides/install-timescaledb-toolkit.md

 ## What is TimescaleDB Toolkit?

 TimescaleDB Toolkit is an extension for TimescaleDB that gives users access to several unique "hyperfunctions" - SQL functions designed to make manipulation and analysis of time-series data in PostgreSQL simple and efficient.
-Hyperfunctions work on TimescaleDB hypertables, as well as regular PostgreSQL tables.
-All TimescaleDB Toolkit hyperfunctions are available under the Timescale Community Edition license.
+Hyperfunctions work on data in TimescaleDB hypertables, as well as data in regular PostgreSQL tables.
+All TimescaleDB Toolkit hyperfunctions are available under the [Timescale Community Edition license](ts-license).

 Functionality within the TimescaleDB Toolkit extension is separated into three categories: experimental, stable and deprecated.